-The eight stops on the trail are: Rockford General Store in the village of Rockford; The Living Room Coffeehouse in Pilot Mountain; Putters Patio & Grill in Dobson; Roxxi & Lulu’s Bakery in Elkin; Southern On Main in Elkin; Old North State Winery in Mount Airy, Miss Angel’s Heavenly Pies in Mount Airy, and the Down Home Restaurant in Mount Airy.
+The seven stops on the trail are: Rockford General Store in the village of Rockford; The Living Room Coffeehouse in Pilot Mountain; Putters Patio & Grill in Dobson; Roxxi & Lulu’s Bakery in Elkin; Southern On Main in Elkin; Old North State Winery in Mount Airy and Miss Angel’s Heavenly Pies in Mount Airy.

 A free brochure map is available to guide folks along the Surry Sonker Trail.
 It includes all the info to enjoy a day or two along the trail.

 Maps can also be downloaded at the trail website.